Preparedness Advice Blog

 - ¾ fig jam, you could substitute other jams in this recipe.

 Many of us have never cooked with freeze dried or dehydrated foods and unless you have been practicing, you will become frustrated the first few times you use it.
 Many think that they can just read the directions and everything will be fine, but remember you don’t know how long the emergency will last, so you have to stretch your storage to last as long as possible.
 Here are a few suggestions that might help you to organize your storage and plan your menus.

-Remember that you only have so many spices and herbs for seasoning your food with. …Read More...
+Remember that you only have so many spices and herbs for seasoning your food with.
+Even if you think, you have stored enough. …Read More...

 Beans come in different varieties and you can normally find one that will suite every taste.
 The Different Varieties of Beans Try different beans and find the ones that suite you and your family.